fanconic/this_reads_like_that/README.md

 ```

 ## Reproduce the experiments
-In order to reproduce the experiments with the ProtoTrex, you first need to download the AG_NEWS embeddings from https://polybox.ethz.ch/index.php/s/S89h02V7AWDTlmw.
+In order to reproduce the experiments with the ProtoTrex, you first need to download the AG_NEWS embeddings.
 Subsequently, you can rerun our experiments with the following commands:

 ### Weighted Similarity Experiments